International Journal of Applied Electromagnetics and Mechanics

 Photographs are only acceptable if they have good contrast and intensity.

 It is possible to have figures printed in colour, provided the cost of their reproduction is paid for by the author.
 The charges will be specified with the proof delivery.
-Online the figures will be published in full color at no charge.
+The figures will be published online in full colour at no charge.

 Place citations as numbers in square brackets in the text.
 All publications cited in the text should be presented in a list of references at the end of the manuscript.
 List the references in the order in which they appear in the text.
 If an article has a DOI, this should be provided after the page number details.
 The number is added after the letters 'doi'.